Outcome ETFs & income strategies: How do they work?

 Of course, individuals and financial advisors may pursue call options strategies outside of ETFs.
 But that requires a commitment of time and energy into learning the world of options, as well as ongoing rebalancing and monitoring strategies.
 The advent of outcome ETFs has created a way to simplify access to options strategies for investors.
 That’s why we believe that outcome ETFs will increasingly become a vehicle of choice as more investors look for clearer investment outcomes and low-cost ways to implement these strategies.

-Download BlackRock’s new report Outcome ETFs – A powerful tool for a changing world to learn more about BALI and other outcome ETFs, including the newly launched iShares Large Cap Max Buffer ETF (MMAX) which seeks to help investors hedge downside risk (minus fees) in exchange for a capped upside for the hedge period of 4/1/2025 to 3/31/2026.
+Download BlackRock’s report Outcome ETFs – A powerful tool for a changing world to learn more about BALI and other outcome ETFs, including the newly launched iShares Nasdaq Premium Income Active ETF (BALQ), which seeks monthly income by investing in Nasdaq-listed companies and writing call options on the Nasdaq-100 Index.

 Decorative graphic